HeikesFootSlave/deck-update-check/README.md

 If the update is successful, it then runs `post_update.sh`.
 Add any commands you want to this file. (start docker containers, conky, whatever).
 This file is created on first run.

-If the update fails, it offers to open a log file that contains the output of `./install_pacman_packages.sh`, so you can hopefully debug.
+If the update fails, it offers to open a log file that contains the output of `install_pacman_packages.sh`, so you can hopefully debug.

-The pacman update log is saved to `./last_update.log`.
+The pacman update log is saved to `last_update.log`.

-The SteamOS release info is saved to `./.last_steamos_release`.
+The SteamOS release info is saved to `.last_steamos_release`.

 ### Installation:
 1. Clone this repo. (somewhere in /home/deck, or elsewhere that won't get overwritten by SteamOS updates)
-2. Add the package names you want to be installed to `./packages-to-install`. (if you dont, this file will be created on first run, and populated with 'x11vnc conky')
+2. Add the package names you want to be installed to `packages-to-install`. (if you dont, this file will be created on first run, and populated with 'x11vnc conky')
-3. Execute `./check_if_updated.sh` to add an entry for the script to KDE's autostart, install/update packages, and create `./post_update.sh`.
+3. Execute `check_if_updated.sh` to add an entry for the script to KDE's autostart, install/update packages, and create `post_update.sh`.
-4. Update `./post_update.sh` to include any additional commands you want run after the packages are installed.
+4. Update `post_update.sh` to include any additional commands you want run after the packages are installed.

 Once installed, it will check for SteamOS updates every time desktop mode is launched.